peterszerzo/talks/2018-02-take-your-framework-dancing/talk.md

 class: middle

-> Is there a more humane representation of a user interface's code?
+> Is there a more expressive representation of a UI codebase?

 ---